Rodef Shalom Congregation: 20th century

 Samuel H. Goldenson came to Rodef Shalom in 1918, a year after Rabbi Levy's untimely death.
 He instituted further reform practices, persuading members to give up their privately owned pews in favor of a more democratic system of unassigned seats, a decision that attracted many more members.

 Solomon B. Freehof replaced Goldenson when he left for New York's Congregation Emanu-El in 1934.
 He provided regular preaching, and also wrote extensively on Jewish law and ritual.
 Freehof chaired the group that updated the Union Prayer Book.
 He wrote book reviews for over 35 years, with a readership of more than 1,500 Christians and Jews.
 He was president of the Central Conference of American Rabbis and the World Union for Progressive Judaism.
 His wife Lillian wrote plays and novels and organized Braille services.

 The Religious School added the Levy Hall auditorium (designed by Ingham & Boyd), and the Cohen Chapel, completed in 1938.
 A large social hall, named in honor of Dr. Freehof, was built in 1956, and an addition to the back of the building provided an entrance from the parking lot, funded by Allen H. and Selma W. Berkman.
 With more congregants than the Temple could serve, Rodef Shalom encouraged the creation of new Reform congregations, helping shepherd Temple Sinai in Squirrel Hill, Temple Emanuel in the South Hills, and Temple David in Monroeville into existence.

 Freehod retired in 1966, and was succeeded by his assistant, Dr. Walter Jacob, originally hired in 1955.
 Membership peaked at approximately 2,300 families in the early 1960s.
 Jacob founded the Freehof Institute of Progressive Halakhah and was president of the Central Conference of American Rabbis.
 He and his wife Irene established the Biblical Botanical Garden at Rodef Shalom in 1986.
-Now Rabbi Emeritus of Rodef Shalom, Dr. Jacob remains active in Pittsburgh and abroad.
+Now As Rabbi Emeritus of Rodef Shalom, Dr. Jacob remained active in Pittsburgh and abroad.
 He was instrumental in the creation of Abraham Geiger College, the first rabbinic training college in Germany since the Holocaust.